IdentityPython/new-session-management/docs/source/about.rst

 Authorization management
-    Information about which tokens can be issued and what they are supposed to be used for and by whom, must be stored somewhere.
+    Information about which tokens can be issued and what they are supposed to be used for and by whom, must be managed somewhere.

+Token exchange
+    As described in `RFC 8693`_ - OAuth 2.0 Token Exchange

+And some new functionality that we might want to support:

 `OAuth 2.0 Rich Authorization Requests`_
     Allows clients to specify their fine-grained authorization requirements using the expressiveness of JSON data structures.

-Token exchange
-    As described in `RFC 8693`_ - OAuth 2.0 Token Exchange
+`FAPI Grant management`_
+    Wants to extend OAuth to include explicit representation of grants in the OAuth protocol.

 The OIDC Session Management draft defines session to be: